 Jobs in Project World

 The world of work has shifted from careers to projects.
-In career world, you went to school to get a job in a company that you’d work at for the rest of your professional life.
-That employer would issue a pension or retirement and you’d spend your idle years in some post-work, pre-death twilight.
+In Career World, you went to school to get a job in a company that you’d work at for the rest of your professional life.
+That employer would issue a pension for retirement and you’d spend your idle years in some post-work, pre-death twilight.
 Probably in Florida.

-- If you don’t do your job well, you find yourself without it.
+- If you don’t do your job well, you’ll find yourself without it.
 The better the job, the better you have to do to keep it.

-- If you do your job really well, you’ll find yourself fast-tracked to do more jobs you’re not trained for without the budgets, resources, and manpower you need to do the job.
+- If you do your job really well, you’ll find yourself fast-tracked to do more jobs you’re not trained for, without the budgets, resources, and manpower you need to do those jobs.

-- If you hang onto your job long enough, you’ll find yourself under the direction of a new leader or from another company entirely.
-The people from #2 are shuffled through leadership positions so quickly and the people #1 get shuffled out so quickly that, though your desk and chair might never have left a 10 foot circle on the floor, your work environment dramatically changes faster than you change computers.
+- If you hang onto your job long enough, you’ll find yourself under the direction of a new leader or of another company entirely.
+The people from #2 are shuffled through leadership positions so quickly and the people from #1 get shuffled out so quickly that, though your desk and chair might never leave a 10-foot circle on the floor, your work environment dramatically changes faster than you change computers.

 The only thing that you have to take with you in any of the cases above is what you’ve accomplished.
 You don’t get credit for all the things you half-started or half-finished.
-An entire generation of kids have been set up to believe that being a part of a bunch of groups counts for something.
+An entire generation of kids has been set up to believe that being a part of a bunch of groups counts for something.
 Perhaps it does for a college admission.
-But in the world of work as it relates to professional creatives, you build, sell, or manage — and likely all three in different ways.
-(Yes, this applies to academics and government workers, as well.)
+But in the world of work as it relates to professional creatives, what counts is what you build, sell, or manage — and likely all three in different ways.
+(Yes, this applies to academics and government workers as well.)

-The very worst thing you can do in Project World is only have time-in at a company or an organization to show for yourself.
+The very worst thing you can do in Project World is to have only time-in at a company or an organization to show for yourself.
 Great, you’ve worked at Acme Organization for thirteen years and you can’t show me one significant project where your contributions were absolutely vital?

 Just about the time you get your website upgraded, the Next Big Thing hits.
-That marketing strategy or social media platform you’ve just got dialed in?
+That marketing strategy or social media platform you just got dialed in?
 Replaced by this year’s trend.
-That project you’ve been working on to lower costs and overheads?
-There’s some business that started in the Philippines that’s using manpower to solve those same problems — and once they figure that out, another company in the Philippines will start working on solving the problem using cheaper manpower and tech to compete with them.
-(And before you write that off, keep in mind that it is the guy you talked to at the last conference that’s starting one or the other of those companies.)
+That project you’ve been working on to lower costs and overhead?
+Some startup company in the Philippines is using manpower to solve those same problems — and once they figure that out, another company in the Philippines will start working on solving the problem using cheaper manpower and tech to compete with them.
+(And before you write that off, keep in mind that it’s the guy you talked to at the last conference who’s starting one or the other of those companies.)

 Being remarkable, if I may follow my long habit of riffing off of Seth, is the only way to thrive in business.
 And while shipping isn’t sufficient to be remarkable, it’s absolutely necessary.
-People will only buy your words for so long if they can’t buy and experience your product.
-(Click to tweet – thanks!)
+People will buy your words for only so long if they can’t buy and experience your product.
+(Tweet this.)

 Success in Project World Requires That You Start Finishing Every Day

 Shipping requires you to stop shuffling, lying, hedging, talking, and scheming and to start finishing.
-Which means, no matter whether you’re an employed professional creative or think you’re your own boss, your success depends on whether you’re able to consistent start finishing the stuff that matters.
+Which means, whether you’re an employed professional creative or think you’re your own boss, your success depends on whether you’re able to consistently start finishing the stuff that matters.